 Cash expenditures have exceeded revenues since the Company's inception.
 Operations have principally been funded through public offerings of common stock, private placements of equity and debt securities, equipment lease financing, facility leases, collaborative and other research and development agreements (including a license and options for licenses), research grants and interest income.
 In addition, the Company has attempted to contain costs and reduce cash flow requirements by renting scientific equipment or facilities, contracting with third parties to conduct certain research and development and using consultants.
-The Company expects to incur additional expenses, resulting in significant losses, as it continues and expands its research and development activities and undertakes additional preclinical studies and clinical trials of compounds which have been or may be discovered.
-The Company also expects to incur substantial administrative, manufacturing and commercialization expenditures in the future as it seeks Food and Drug Administration (the "FDA") approval for its compounds and establishes its manufacturing capability under Good Manufacturing Practices ("GMP"), and substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.
+The Company expects to incur additional expenses, resulting in significant losses, as it continues its research and development activities and undertakes additional preclinical studies and clinical trials of compounds which have been or may be discovered.
+The Company also expects to incur substantial administrative, manufacturing and commercialization expenditures in the future as it seeks Food and Drug Administration (the "FDA") approval for its compounds and establishes its manufacturing capability under good manufacturing practices ("GMP"), and substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims.

-At June 30, 1997, the Company's cash, cash equivalents and securities held-to-maturity were \$30.2 million, a decrease of \$5.5 million from December 31,1996 principally due to the net loss for the six months ended June 30, 1997.
+At March 31, 1998, the Company's cash, cash equivalents and securities held-to-maturity were \$22.4 million, a decrease of \$2.3 million from December 31,1997 principally due to the net loss for the three months ended March 31, 1998, offset by the sale of common stock under the Company's Stock Option and Employee Stock Purchase Plans.

 The Company has financed its equipment purchases primarily with lease lines of credit.
 The Company currently has a \$500,000 line of credit with its bank to finance capital equipment.
-In January 1992, the Company entered into an operating lease for its current facilities which, based on an extension signed in March 1997, expires on July 31, 2000, with an option to lease for an additional three years at current market rates.
-The March 1997 extension also added 5,640 square feet of finished office space.
-The operating lease requires the Company to pay monthly rent (ranging from \$11,400 and escalating annually to a minimum of \$15,277 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year
+In January 1992, the Company entered into an operating lease for its current facilities which, based on an extension signed in February 1998, expires on March 31, 2001, with an option to lease for an additional three years at current market rates.
+The February 1998 extension also added 9,600 square feet of finished office space.
+The operating lease requires the Company to pay monthly rent (ranging from \$19,399 and escalating annually to a minimum of \$20,580 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.

-At December 31, 1996, the Company had long-term capital lease and operating lease obligations which provide for aggregate minimum payments of \$434,561 in 1997, \$205,233 in 1998 and \$148,395 in 1999.
-The Company is required to expend \$6.0 million, of which approximately \$3.7 million was expended through June 30, 1997, over a period coinciding with funding by the Company to The University of Alabama at Birmingham ("UAB") on its influenza neuraminidase project in order to maintain a worldwide license from UAB.
+At December 31, 1997, the Company had long-term capital lease and operating lease obligations which provide for aggregate minimum payments of \$251,401 in 1998, \$201,653 in 1999 and \$127,610 in 2000.
+The Company is required to expend \$6 million , over a period coinciding with funding by the Company to The University of Alabama at Birmingham ("UAB") on its influenza neuraminidase project, of which approximately \$5.9 million was expended through March 31, 1998.
+In 1997, the Company upgraded all its personal computers and established a network using software packages that are generally year 2000 compliant.
+Consequently, the Company does not anticipate incurring additional significant costs to ensure that its operations will not be adversely impacted by the year 2000 software problem.